briantrommater/python-prank-emporium/README.md

 This is a mock business website that sells Python Pranks.
 Built with Ruby and Sinatra NOT Python.

-Mostly working on routing but also sendgrid functionality.
+Sinatra routing enabled, but also sendgrid functionality.

 You can visit this site below